matze/inkdrop/README.md

 two steps:

 - Use `inkdrop-cli` with the `--json` option (which will in addition to the SVG write a point list in JSON format as well)
-- Use `gcode-converter` with the resulting JSON and a claibration file.
+- Use `gcode-converter` with the resulting JSON and a calibration file.

 The calibration is derived from the measurements of your individual machine.
 A file looks like this:

 ```json
 {